ArnaudDauguen/TaR-api/README.md

 # I. Presentation
 Try and Redie is the 'Fil Rouge' project for Ingésup B3a.
 Goals are to create a game and an AI to play in.
-This project game is, for the player, to design maze as complexe as posible.
-The AI will someday solve the maze by diying inside and founding the best path.
+This project game is, for the player, to design maze as complex as possible.
+The AI will someday solve the maze by dying inside and founding the best path.
 Once completed, the player will gain score based on the number of the AI deaths.

 # 2. Install API
 ```